 Once he learned how to pilot the submarine, Melvin was able to install the new landscaping to the satisfaction of Mr. Delroy who supervised the procedure from inside the casino glass.
 The deep-water diving suits were a bit ungainly, but Melvin and Roland learned how to use them without much trouble, though Maximino didn’t want to have anything to do with working underwater, and he stayed inside the sub.

 The Hollywood set designer did an admirable job with the coral reef, fashioning the multi-colored parts from plastic and foam rubber.
-It was illuminated in soft shades of yellow and green.
+It was well illuminated in soft shades of yellow and green.
 Beyond the lights, the deep water was shrouded in darkness, so from inside the casino, the scene appeared to be an authentic tropical sea.

 The finishing touch was the addition of electric marine life.
-Mechanical fish, sea turtles, and octopuses that ran on batteries.
+Mechanical fish, sea turtles and octopuses that ran on batteries.

 After ten years of work and a budget that topped fifteen million dollars, the Rioville Underwater Casino and Hotel was finally completed with a grand opening scheduled for the second week of October in the fall of 1941.